soulsands/trilium-ios-shortcut/README.md

 ## Prerequisites

 To use this guide, you will need:

 - An Apple device with the Shortcuts app installed.
 - A Trilium server installed.

 This guide has been tested with iOS 15.5, but may also work with iOS 13.
 Feedback is appreciated.

 ## Features of the shortcut:

 This shortcut allows you to:

 - Type and send text content.
 - Select and save any text content for sharing.
-- Support voice input.
+- Support voice input（already supported by the default keyborad, can be turned off).
 - Support for reading clipboard content and sending it; can be configured to enable or disable.
 After reading the clipboard, four options are available:
   - Clear clipboard
   - Quote clipboard content